 - Robert Wechsler.
-The writer is a veteran labour educator.
+The writer is a veteran labor educator.

-Discipline Cases: Help Co-Workers Understand the Union's Role ow many times have you heard the gripe that "the union defends only the screw-ups"?
+Discipline Cases:Help Co-Workers Understand the Union's Role

+the gripe that "the union defends only the screw-ups"?
 These sentiments are just wrong.
 When the union gets involved in discipline cases it's because it's defending the process as well as defending the individual.
-That process called "due process" or a "fair process" means that managers can't act arbitrarily or enforce some personal vendetta.
+That process-called "due process" or a "fair process"-means that managers can't act arbitrarily or enforce some personal vendetta.